darktjm/auis/README.md

    take way too much effort).

  - I have removed all support for fbd font files (both the converter and the fbd-format orignals of the Andrew fonts).
+While the fbd format was the original format (I assume), it holds no information which was not transferred to the BDF fonts, as far as I can tell.

  - I have removed all known compatibility aliases for proc names.
    This means that old key/menu binding files and ness scripts may no